Jay Richard Kennedy: Early years

 Kennedy was born Samuel Richard Solomonick in the East Bronx, New York, in 1911.
-Raised in the Bronx, he was the son of Isidor Solomonick (died 1974) and Erna E. Solomonick (died 1967).
+Raised in the Bronx, he was the son of Jewish immigrants Isidor Solomonick (died 1974) and Erna E. Solomonick (died 1967).

 Leaving school in the seventh grade, Solomonick claimed he spent his teen years traveling around the country and working at about 28 trades and professions, including running a cinema in the Bronx, working on a farm in Kansas, a bricklayer, longshoreman, wrangler, farmer, bricklayer, painter, printer, and even nightclub singer.
 His job in a print shop led him to join the trade union, and he became an officer of an Industrial Printing Employees Union.
 An excellent speaker, he was drawn to left-wing causes, notably the American League Against War and Fascism, later changing its name to the American League for Peace and Democracy and the People's Committee Against William Randolph Hearst.
 Solomonick then became a circulation manager of The Daily Worker, the newspaper published by the Communist Party USA.
 He became an anticommunist with the signing of the 1939 Soviet-German Non-Aggression Pact.
 Finding himself unemployed and possibly unemployable due to his anticommunism, he conferred with his friend Andrew Loewi, whose family owned the Park Management Corporation, and he decided to change his name upon seeing a sign reading "Kennedy".

 Kennedy went into business partnership in a tool-and-die firm called the Unique Specialties Corporation, followed by a real-estate management organization, Kennedy Management Corporation, which invested in both the United States and Ecuador.
 With America's entry into World War II, he wrote a Spanish-language radio show called El Mysterioso that was broadcast in Latin America with a pro-American and anti-Fascist focus.
 From July 10, 1944, to May 20, 1952, the show appeared in an English-language American version called The Man Called X, starring Herbert Marshall.